SzparaLab/viramp-project/viramp-docs/viramp_intro.rst

 Reference-independent scaffolding
 ---------------------------------
 This step extends the super-contigs and connects them using `SSPACE <http://www.baseclear.com/landingpages/basetools-a-wide-range-of-bioinformatics-solutions/sspacev12/>`_.
-At the end of this step, the pipeline will produce a draft genome, which is a multi-fasta usually contains 5~15 contigs, listed in the same order as the reference.
+At the end of this step, the pipeline will produce a draft genome.
+This draft genome is a multi-fasta file usually containing 5~15 contigs which are listed in the same order as the reference.

 .. image:: manual-pic/sspace.png

 Gap closing
 -----------
-This step connects all the contigs in the multi-fasta from the previous step into one linear genome.
-This is for the convenience of downstream functional analysis.
-However, this is **optional** and highly recommended to be done only after assessing the draft genome, as the gaps between the contigs could from misassembly, sequencing, genome feature, etc.
+This step connects all the contigs in the multi-fasta from the previous step into one linear genome for the convenience of downstream functional analysis.
+However, this is **optional** and highly recommended to be done only after assessing the draft genome, as the gaps between the contigs could be from misassembly, sequencing, genome feature, etc.

 .. image:: manual-pic/linear.png